- What work will occur on the Hutchinson School property this summer?

 - What projects will be done at the Glover Field Complex?

 - Will the Glover Field Complex be open during construction?

 - Will these projects impact varsity, JV and modified athletics for the fall season?

-Once the project commences, the Varsity, A, and B baseball/practice fields will go offline, as will Richie Bell Field.
-The District anticipates being able to use the current turf multipurpose field, as well as Friendship Field during the construction.
-Completion of the tennis court replacement is expected to be completed before the turf field project, and the courts should reopen as soon as possible.
+Once the project commences, the Varsity, A, and B baseball/practice fields and the tennis courts will go offline.
+The District anticipates being able to use the current turf multipurpose field, track, Friendship Field and Richie Bell Field during the construction.
+Access to the fields will be available from Imperia Hill.